kaush4l/Indigo/README.md

 Once project is loaded, right click on project and run as → maven clean install.

-The right click on project and run as → maven build.
+Thne right click on project and run as → maven build.
 Under goals specify eclipse:eclipse.
 Apply and run build.

 Project has been setup and can be run as a Spring boot application.

+Run as maven project